analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_streaming.rst

 IIO clients can be used to load and stream data to DAC devices using an IIO firmware application developed for that device.
-Using this firmware, a user can configure various settings on the device and load the data using the DAC data manager tab.
+Using this firmware, a user can configure various settings on the device and load the data using the DAC Data Manager tab.
 The data is transmitted using Virtual Serial or UART serial link.
-The input data to be streamed can be loaded in a binary data file format.
+The input data to be streamed can be loaded in a binary data file or a MAT file (.mat) format.

 The channels for which data is to be streamed can be selected from the GUI window, and the number of samples per channel will be taken from the input data file provided.